The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 The most common objection to adding anything new to a clinical workflow is time.
 So let's address that directly: the doctor doesn't run this test.
 The dental assistant does.
 Before the doctor even walks in the room.

-At Miguel's White Clinic, chairside diagnostics is woven into the existing first-appointment workflow.
+At Miguel's White Clinic, chairside screening is woven into the existing first-appointment workflow.
 Here's how it works:

-1. Booking — When a new patient schedules an appointment, the confirmation communication sets expectations: this practice uses advanced diagnostics to give you the most complete picture of your oral health.
+1. Booking — When a new patient schedules an appointment, the confirmation communication sets expectations: this practice uses advanced screening to give you the most complete picture of your oral health.

 2. Arrival — Patient arrives and is welcomed by the assistant.
 While completing standard intake, the assistant explains the saliva and vitamin D tests in simple terms.